triniticloud/MFSDKHybridKitSample-iOS/README.md

     Save and exit TextEdit

 3. Install the pod
-    To integrate 'MorfeusMessagingKit' into your Xcode project, specify the below code in your Podfile
+    To integrate 'MFSDKHybridKit' into your Xcode project, specify the below code in your Podfile

     source 'https://github.com/CocoaPods/Specs.git'
     platform :ios, '8.0'